eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		which can be out-of-date in the next instant, *Clojure* developers should avoid working with "the latest value of something"
 		\cite[\S7.4, pp. 261]{Tate2010}.
++ "A future is a concurrency construct that allows an asynchronous return before computation is complete" \cite[\S7.4, pp. 261]{Tate2010};
+	a future processes a body of multiple expressions in another thread, and returns the value of the last expression \cite[\S7.4, pp. 261]{Tate2010};
+	if a future is dereferenced, it will block until the value becomes available
+		\cite[\S7.4, pp. 261]{Tate2010};
+	futures can be used to enable multiple long-running functions to execute in parallel \cite[\S7.4, pp. 261]{Tate2010}.